 Over 120 people were arrested in 2019 on the basis of homosexuality, according to data he compiled with rights groups.
 “Members of the community get assaulted on a daily basis,” said Baatour, who was arrested and jailed for three months for sodomy in 2013.

 Human Rights Watch is currently working on documenting the crackdown on LGBTQ organizing in Tunisia.
-“We’ve seen that the government strengthened restrictions around LGBT organizing,” Rasha Younes, an LGBTQ rights researcher at HRW, told Newlines.
+“We’ve seen that the government strengthened restrictions around LGBT organizing,” Rasha Younes, an LGBTQ rights researcher at HRW, said.
 “The arbitrary arrests increased based on sexual orientation, under the guise of damaging public property, and violations of freedom of assembly when LGBT people were protesting specific rights over them in general.”

 Civil society, at times, managed to progress LGBTQ rights across the judiciary and media in Lebanon and Tunisia, but security forces and the justice ministries in those countries, among others in the region, don’t align with this progress, according to Younes.